 In order to safely bail out of the fiery plane, Bowhers leveled it off, successfully engaged autopilot, and brought it down to a speed of approximately 180 knots.
 All three NFOs bailed out, then Lemmon, then Bowhers.
 An F-14 Tomcat, the last to launch from the Forrestal, heard Steeljaw 601’s mayday call and intercepted them.
 Becoming the on-scene search-and-rescue commanders, pilot Lt.
 Coby Loessberg and radar intercept officer Lt.
 Cmdr.
 Doug Allen radioed “good chutes” for all the jumpers.

-“You could see the parachutes, but when they were in the water, they disappeared,” Loessberg remembered of the incident.
+“You could see the parachutes, but when they were in the water, they disappeared,” Loessberg would recall.

 While the search-and-rescue operation worked to save the lives of the missing aircrew at sea, the pilotless Hawkeye coasted into Syrian airspace.
 Lt.
 William “Maggot” Reilly scrambled in his F/A 18-C Hornet to the last known position of Steeljaw 601 and was ordered to shoot down the plane.
 The Navy feared that, if the plane were left alone, it would become hazardous to other ships or worse, crash in a populated area in Syria or Cyprus.
 Reilly intercepted the Hawkeye and broke the plane apart with his 20 mm canon.
 The shootdown, remarkably, was the first “aerial victory” for the USS Forrestal in the carrier’s 37-year history.

-While no armament was onboard the plane, Retired Rear Adm.
-Eugene Carroll Jr., a former commander of a Mediterranean carrier task force, believed the sensitive equipment that was on board wouldn’t have survived the crash. ”There would be some encryption devices, a few classified technical manuals and some intelligence reports, but probably nothing above the secret classification,” he said in an interview in 1991.
+While there was no armament on the plane, Retired Rear Adm.
+Eugene Carroll Jr., a former commander of a Mediterranean carrier task force, believed the sensitive equipment that was on board wouldn’t have survived the crash.
+“There would be some encryption devices, a few classified technical manuals and some intelligence reports, but probably nothing above the secret classification,” he said in an interview in 1991.

 According to the Daily Press, “Besides, [Carroll] said, much of that equipment, as well as the plane, likely would be destroyed in a crash.”